alexandergall/bf-sde-nixpkgs/README.md

 The BSP is usually provided by the vendor of the device and has to be obtained separately.
-An exception to this is the reference BSP implementation provided by Intel, which supports the Tofino-based WEDGE series of devices manufactured by EdgeCore (which is a subsidiary of Accton).
+An exception to this is the reference BSP implementation provided by Intel, which supports the Tofino1-based WEDGE series of devices and the Tofino2-based AS9516-32D manufactured by EdgeCore (which is a subsidiary of Accton).
+The baseboard for the Tofino1 devices is called "accton", the one for the Tofino2 device "newport".
 This BSP is required to build the SDE while all other BSPs are optional.

 The reference BSP is available from Intel, subject to the same NDA as for the SDE.
 The BSPs for other platforms must be obtained from the